 I brought this design concept back from Istanbul, after admiring the filagree patterns painted on buildings, of which my favorite was the Suleyman Mosque, built to honor Suleyman the Magnificent, the sultan who ruled the Ottoman Empire during its Golden Age.

-To simulate the filagree patterns, I lay a band of Battenburg lace and beadwork onto the crown of the hat, above a fur cuff, and finish it with a button or single strand bead tassel.
+To simulate the filagree patterns, I lay a band of Battenberg lace and beadwork onto the crown of the hat, above a fur cuff, and finish it with a button or single strand bead tassel.
 This style looks works particularly well when made from brocades.

-The garden-themed cuff was inspired by an exhibit of medieval Persian and East Indian miniatures at the Seattle Art Museum, and is translated here in appliqued leaves and embroidery on a padded fabric cuff.
+The garden-themed cuff was inspired by an exhibit of medieval Persian and East Indian miniatures at the Seattle Art Museum, and is translated here in applique leaves and embroidery on a padded fabric cuff.

 Click on the thumbnails to view alternate cuff treatments.